sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - draft-getting-started-ai.md

 ## Edit extraction configuration

-Behind the scenes, an *extraction configuration* extracts data from each document using the queries, or *fields*.
-The fields can be powered by LLM-based prompts, or by layout-based extraction rules written in JSON.
+Behind the scenes, an *extraction configuration* extracts data from each document using queries, or *fields*.
+The fields can be based on prompts for LLM, or on layout-based extraction rules written in JSON.
 Let's take a look at LLM-based prompts.

 ### View the prompts

-To edit a prompt, click a field to display the LLM prompts that extracts the data.
+To edit a prompt, click a field to display the LLM prompts that extract the data.
 For example, in the `Alley` bank statement example,  click the `ending_balance_all_accounts` field to view its prompts:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_llm_3.png)